zsteinkamp/m4l-Knobbler4/README.md

 ### Steps

+_(If, after following the steps below, you are having troubles, then see the [Troubleshooting](TROUBLESHOOTING.md) page.)_

 1. Download the .zip file from the latest [release](https://github.com/zsteinkamp/m4l-Knobbler4/releases)
 1. Unzip the file
 1. Drag the `Knobbler4.amxd` file to Live's User Library
 1. Add Knobbler4 to a MIDI/Instrument track in your Live Set
-1. Copy the `Knobbler4.tosc` (or `Knobbler4-with-bluhand.tosc`) file to your iPad (e.g. with AirDrop)
+1. Copy the `Knobbler4.tosc` (or `Knobbler4-with-bluhand.tosc`) file to your tablet (e.g. with AirDrop)
-1. Configure TouchOSC on the iPad to talk OSC to your computer.
+1. Configure TouchOSC on the tablet to talk OSC to your computer.
 (NOTE: If you want to connect over USB, see the [instructions here](USB.md).)
    ![Ports](images/ports.png)
-   - In TouchOSC on the iPad, click the Chain icon in the toolbar
+   - In TouchOSC on the tablet, click the Chain icon in the toolbar
    - Select "OSC" in the left-side menu
    - Click "Browse" under Connection 1
    - You should see your computer's hostname followed by "Knobbler4"
      - If your computer's hostname does not appear, see [Troubleshooting](TROUBLESHOOTING.md).
    - Select that item, then select the IPv4 address in the sub-menu (e.g. 10.1.1.1:2346)
      ![Connection Selection](images/touchosc-connect-1.png)
    - Set the "Receive Port" to 2347.
-This is the port that TouchOSC on the iPad listens on.
+This is the port that TouchOSC on the tablet listens on.
      ![Connection Selection](images/touchosc-connect-2.png)
    - Press `Done` in the upper-right
 1. In the TouchOSC toolbar, press the "Play" (triangle) icon to toggle out of Editor mode.
 1. Back in Knobbler, click "Rescan Net".
-1. Your iPad should show up in the drop-down below.
+1. Your tablet should show up in the drop-down below.
 Select it, and you should be in business!
    ![Select iPad](images/ipad-connect.png)
    - If the tablet does not show up, see [Troubleshooting](TROUBLESHOOTING.md).